zealous-tech/testrail-reporter/README.md

 You should Enable API and Enable session authentication for API from testrail settings(It can be enabled in the administration area in TestRail under Administration > Site Settings > API.)

+Also make sure that your TestRail project uses multiple test suites to manage cases.
+As of now we support only projects which uses suites.

 Create a `testrail.config.js` file in your project's root directory.
 Enter the following credentials in the file:

 ```javascript